The Bank of Japan (hereinafter "the Bank") exchanges damaged cash for new cash according to the provisions stipulated below.

 - b.
 Coins other than gold coins

-The Bank exchanges a damaged coin at its full face value if it weighs at least half its original weight.
+The Bank exchanges a damaged coin at its full face value if it weighs more than half its original weight.

 5. Form for Bringing in Damaged Cash